-We developed an end-user adoption strategy rooted in the behavioural science of why people do and don’t adopt a certain product.
+We developed an end-user adoption strategy rooted in the behavioral science of why people do and don’t adopt a certain product.
 We then used that insight to inform an internal advocacy and adoption campaign targeted at end users within a selected account.

-Once you’ve understood the drivers for adoption and the levers you need to pull to encourage uptake, you can easily roll out the same programme to any number of accounts who’ve bought that product or service.
+Once you’ve understood the drivers for adoption and the levers you need to pull to encourage uptake, you can easily roll out the same program to any number of accounts who’ve bought that product or service.